gvwilson/thirdbit/src/fiction/bear/index.md

 "And you still haven't told anyone?"

 Noxy shook her head.
-"Only Granna Fee."
+"Only Granna Fee, and I don't think she told anyone else before…" Her voice trailed off.
+It had been almost a year,
+but her grandmother's death still felt like a punch in the chest whenever she thought about it.

-The prince waited another heartbeat for her to go on.
+The prince gave her a few heartbeats to go on.
 When she didn't, he nodded.
 "All right," he promised.
 "It'lls stay our secret."

-The sun was sitting on the horizon like a fat yellow hen by the time Apple Bridge came into view.
+The sun was sitting on the horizon like a fat yellow hen by the time Ghorahj came into view.
 The town was twenty times the size of Stale, but seemed small to Noxy after some of the cities she had flown over.